 The typical procedure to study such a model with double critical behavior is to choose some values of the UV cut-off, for each of them determine the effective critical point, and extrapolate.
 Calculating all these critical points goes exactly as one would for any lattice model, typically using the IR scaling properties, through distinct power-laws or scaling hypotheses\cite{Loinaz1997,Korzec2011,Bronzin2018,Schaich2009}.
 It should thus be clear that each of those effective critical points are expensive to calculate, requiring many different values of the coupling and the IR cut-off (typically system size $L$, or in tensor network studies a bond dimension $\chi$).
-So, for a given number of considered UV cut-offs there are orders of magnitude more data points required to calculate all the effective critical points.
+Further more, such an approach leaves questions about the interplay between the UV and IR CFTs untouched and all its possible benefits unused.
 In this paper we will investigate how one could go about leveraging both the UV and IR scaling properties, to simultaneously use all data points in one fit for the continuum critical point.
 The technique builds and improves upon a previous work\cite{Vanhecke2019} and entails constructing quantities that are scale invariant w.r.t. both the IR and UV scaling, using them to effectuate a double collapse of all the data.
+This proves an effective way to fit the data and also captures and visualizes the ways that the UV and IR CFTs manifest themselves.
 Numerical calculations are done within the tensor network (TN) framework: The regularized model is expressed as a square lattice TN that is contracted by determining the approximate matrix product state\cite{Cirac2020} (MPS) fixed point of the matrix product operator\cite{Haegeman2017} (MPO) transfer matrix, with the vumps\cite{fishman2018} algorithm.